MP-Gadget/shenqi/README.rst

 Compile-time options may be set in Options.mk.
 The remaining compile time options are generally only useful for development or debugging.
 All science options are set using a parameter file at runtime.

 - DEBUG which enables various internal code consistency checks for debugging.
-- VALGRIND which if set disables the internal memory allocator and allocates memory from the system.
-This is required for debugging memory allocation errors with valgrind of the address sanitizer.
 - NO_OPENMP_SPINLOCK uses the OpenMP default locking routines.
 These are often much slower than the default pthread spinlocks.
 However, they are necessary for Mac, which does not provide pthreads.
 - USE_CFITSIO enables the output of lenstools compatible potential planes using cfitsio,